 No matter what stitch you’re using or when you want to change colors, this method works.
 I’ve done a few different projects with simple color patterns so if you want to check those out, I’ve linked them below!

-Thanks for reading!
-If you enjoyed this post, please share it so others can find it too.
-You can also subscribe using the box down below to get new posts and patterns delivered right to your inbox every week, along with access to my subscriber-only resource library and any deals I find on yarn!
+If you enjoyed this post, please consider subscribing!
+It’s totally free and it helps me share new content with you as soon as it’s up!
+Just sign up with your name and email in the box below and you’ll get new posts and patterns delivered right to your inbox every week, along with access to my subscriber-only resource library and any deals I find on yarn!

 See you soon 🙂